Habibur Rahman Habib

-Habibur Rahman Habib (Birth: 27 November 1972) is a Bangladeshi politician and the incumbent Member of Bangladesh Parliament from Sylhet-3.
+Habibur Rahman Habib (born 27 November 1972) is a Bangladeshi politician and a former member of Jatiya Sangsad representing the Sylhet-3 constituency.

-Birth and early life
+Early life and education

-Habibur Rahman Habib was born on 27 November 1972 in Kamalbazar village of Dakshin Surma upazila of Sylhet district.
-He passed BA from Sylhet MC College.
-He started living in the UK in 1995.
+Habibur Rahman Habib was born on 27 November 1972 in the village of Kamalbazar in Sylhet District, Bangladesh.
+He completed his Bachelor of Arts from Murari Chand College.
+Habib moved to the United Kingdom in 1995.

 Career

-Habib was involved in BCL politics in 1986 when he was in eighth grade.
-He was the Acting General Secretary of the London Juba League and the Joint General Secretary of the United Kingdom Juba League.
+Habib was involved in Chhatra League politics in 1986 when he was in eighth grade.
+He was the Acting General Secretary of the Jubo League's London branch and the Joint General Secretary of the United Kingdom Jubo League.
 Habib served as a member of the United Kingdom Awami League and Secretary of Relief and Social Welfare.
 He is a member of Sylhet District Awami League.

-He was elected to parliament from Sylhet-3 on 4 September 2021 in a by-election as a candidate of Awami League.
+Habib was elected to parliament from Sylhet-3 on 4 September 2021 in a by-election as a candidate of Awami League.
 He had received 90,064 votes while his nearest rival, Atiqur Rahman Atiq of Jatiya Party, received 65,312 votes.
 The election had a low turnout.
 The by-election were called after the death of incumbent and Awami League politician Mahmud Us Samad Chowdhury on 11 March 2021.
+Later on 2024 Bangladeshi general election, he was re-elected as member of parliament from Sylhet-3 constituency.